-1. Classification, specificity, history, and the development of Chinese writing system.

-2. The evolution of basic characters (日,山, 巛,火,馬, etc.), while students are invited to guess the meaning of ancient forms; the main script styles (jiaguwen (甲骨文, oracle bone script), jinwen (金文, bronze inscriptions), lishu (隸書, clerical script), kaishu (楷書, regular script), xingshu (行書, semi-cursive script), caoshu (草書, cursive script).
-This gives students the idea of general logic of the creation and current appearance of Chinese characters.
+- 1. Classification, specificity, history, and the development of Chinese writing system. - 2.
+The evolution of basic characters (日,山,巛,火,馬, etc.), while students are invited to guess the meaning of ancient forms; the main script styles (jiaguwen (甲骨文, oracle bone script), jinwen (金文, bronze inscriptions), lishu (隸書, clerical script), kaishu (楷書, regular script), xingshu (行書, semi-cursive script), caoshu (草書, cursive script).
+This gives students the idea of general logic of the creation and current appearance of Chinese characters. - 4.
+Demonstration of the importance of location of the strokes in characters, for which the groups " $\lambda$ (person), $\lambda$ (enter), $\lambda$ (eight)" and " $\lambda$ (work), $\lambda$ (earth), $\lambda$ (ten)" are used. - 5.
+The visual structure of characters: simple (口,木),horizontal ( 宋) ,vertical ( 保) ,mixed ( 堡) ,encompassing ( 困) [2, p.
+58;3, p.134]. - 6.
+Classification of characters: pictograms (日, 山, 水), simple ideograms (上, 下, 刃), compound ideograms (森, 歪), phonetic loan characters (四, 北), phonosemantic compound characters $(\Theta, 妈, \Xi, \Theta)$ [1, pp.18-19] - 7.
+The concept of "radical".

-3. Demonstration of the scale of complicacy of characters, for which the character "one" (一,1 stroke) and "biang", a type of local Shanxi noodles, (64 strokes, the character consisted of 1 + 7 + 月 + 幺言幺 + 長馬長 + リ + 心, that doesn't have any font symbol due to its complicacy) are used, and 齈 (36 strokes) of the more common ones.

-4. Demonstration of the importance of location of the strokes in characters, for which the groups " $\lambda$ (person), $\lambda$ (enter), $\Lambda$ (eight)" and " $\pm$ (work), $\pm$ (earth), $\pm$ (ten)" are used.

-5. The visual structure of characters: simple (口, 木), horizontal (呆), vertical (保), mixed (堡), encompassing (困) [2, p.
-58;3, p.134].

-6. Classification of characters: pictograms (日,山,水), simple ideograms (上,下,刃), compound ideograms (森, 歪), phonetic loan characters (四,北), phonosemantic compound characters (吗,妈,骂,码) [1, pp.18-19]

-7. The concept of "radical".
 It's necessary to note the term "radical" is used in two senses.
 First, in a broad sense, to denote any component that looks like one of the 214 radicals [1, p.
 95]) and in a narrow sense, to refer to a semantic indicator or, less often, phonetic component of characters, by which they are grouped in a dictionary [2, p.
-58], e.g. 河, 海, 洋 - with a common component- "water" i, etc.
+58], e.g. 河,海,洋- with a common component-"water" $\ref{eq:component}$ , etc.

 It is also worth mention, that there are two ways of grouping characters in modern dictionaries.
 Traditional paper editions list dictionaries according to the strokes, while dicital dictionaries, as there is no need to use stroke-counting method, use the term radical (部首) as semantic dominant of a character.
-For example, $\pm$ is listed under - in all paper editions of Xinhua Dictionary, while digital edition of the same dictionary lists it under $\pm$ , which is the left-sife form of $\pm$ .
-Also, it is sometimes possible to find a single character indexed under multiple radicals.
-For example, many dictionaries list $\pm$ under $\pm$ or $\square$ , or both of them, while digital dictionaries place it only under $\square$ .
-Generally, characters are indexed under more than one radical only in order to make it easier to find them.
+For example, is listed under in all paper editions of Xinhua Dictionary, while digital edition of the same dictionary lists it under , which is the left-sife form of Also, it is sometimes possible to find a single character indexed under multiple radicals.
+For example, many dictionaries list under either or or both of them, while digital dictionaries place it only under Generally, characters are indexed under more than one radical only in order to make it easier to find them.

-8. The concept of "phonetic component"; different from alphabetic-based languages, a Chinese character consists of sound (phonetics), shape (graphics), and meaning, and lacks an obvious sound-script correspondence [4]; the only clue for linking writing and pronunciation is socalled "phonetic component", that gives a character certain reading, whether full syllable or a finale of a syllable.
-The students are shown the example of 校 xiào 胶 jiāo 较 jiào, with the phonetic component 交 jiāo that makes the finale -iao; 崔 cuī 锥 zhuī 椎 chuí 谁 shéi 槯 cuī, with the phonetic component 隹 zhuī that makes the finale -ui, etc. There are loose regularities in the positioning of radicals within most characters, depending on their function: semantic dominants tend to appear on the top or on the left side of the character; similarly, phonetic components tend to appear on the right side of the character or at its bottom [5].

-9. Traditional (繁体字) and simplified (简体字) forms of Chinese characters.
+- 8. The concept of "phonetic component"; different from alphabetic-based languages, a Chinese character consists of sound (phonetics), shape (graphics), and meaning, and lacks an obvious sound-script correspondence [4]; the only clue for linking writing and pronunciation is so-called "phonetic component", that gives a character certain reading, whether full syllable or a finale of a syllable.
+The students are shown the example of 校 xiào 胶 jiāo 较 jiào, with the phonetic component 交 jiāo that makes the finale -iao; 崔 cuī 锥 zhuī 椎 chuí 谁 shéi 椎 cuī, with the phonetic component 隹 zhuī that makes the finale -ui, etc. There are loose regularities in the positioning of radicals within most characters, depending on their function: semantic dominants tend to appear on the top or on the left side of the character; similarly, phonetic components tend to appear on the right side of the character or at its bottom [5]. - 9.
+Traditional (繁体字) and simplified (简体字) forms of Chinese characters.